Jewellery box: Precious animals Luxury wildness.

 The beauty of animals has inspired artists forever.
 The cavemen already painted bison and mammoths on the walls of their caves.
-From the early history of jewellery making until today, precious animals has been an excellent source of inspiration.
+From the early history of jewellery making until today, precious animals have been an excellent source of inspiration.
 Animalia and nature are rich subjects in jewellery.

 Precious Animals in history

 The scarabs and snakes from ancient Egypt adorned Queens and Kings.
 The renaissance enamelled pendants featured various animals.
 Pins and brooches in the shape of animals were very fashionable during the Victorian Romantic Period.
 Prince Albert gave Queen Victoria for their engagement a serpent ring with an emerald set on its head, the snake symbolising eternal love.
 Notably, the Art Nouveau era produced magnificent colourful butterflies, dragonflies and birds.

 Cartier recently designed an array of birds using precious gemstones for their colourful plumage.
 Jeanne Toussaint of Cartier, designed for the Duchess of Windsor in 1940, one of the most impressive and famous bird brooches in history, a flamingo in platinum and yellow gold set with brilliant-cut diamonds, emeralds, sapphires and rubies, which became the Duchess’ favourite brooch.
 Since Toussaint arrived at Cartier, the French jewellery house has been invaded by fantastic animals and insects, particularly birds and jewelled cats such as panthers, leopards and tigers.